sriyogesh94/dcos-docs/1.9/administration/high-availability/index.md

 When failures do occur, failover [should be as fast as possible](https://en.wikipedia.org/wiki/Fail-fast).
 Fast failover can be achieved by:

- * Using an HA load balancer like [Marathon-LB](/docs/1.9/usage/service-discovery/marathon-lb/), or [Minuteman](/docs/1.9/usage/service-discovery/load-balancing-vips/) for internal layer 4 load balancing.
+ * Using an HA load balancer like [Marathon-LB](/docs/1.9/usage/service-discovery/marathon-lb/), or the internal [Layer 4 load balancer](/docs/1.9/usage/service-discovery/load-balancing-vips/).
  * Building apps in accordance with the [12-factor app](http://12factor.net/) manifesto.
  * Following REST best-practices when building services: in particular, avoiding storing client state on the server between requests.